 Scholastic Art & Writing Awards

 The Scholastic Awards, presented by the Alliance for Young Artists & Writers, recognize creativity in the classroom.
 Students can submit work in up to 29 art and writing categories, including Drawing & Illustration, Digital Art, Design, Journalism, Poetry and more.
 Submissions are then viewed by a panel of individuals with distinguished experiences in the visual and literary arts.
 Panelists look for works that exemplify originality, technical skill and the emergence of a personal voice or vision.

-20 Ursuline students were recognized with Scholastic Awards in 2017, with one being recognized at the National Level with a Silver Medal.
+29 Ursuline students were recognized with Scholastic Awards in 2019.

 National Honor Society

 National Honor Society (NHS) is the nation's premier organization established to recognize outstanding high school students.
 At Ursuline, students with at least a 3.5 GPA are invited to apply, and then earn membership after a selection committee of Ursuline Faculty members reviews their applications.
 Induction is based on the four pillars of the National Honor Society: scholarship, service, leadership, and character.
 Ursuline has consistently inducted over 100 new members each year.